titouanc/armpit-scheme-utils/README.md

                             Upload this file to the board (will be basenamed) -l, --list            List files currently on board -r, --erase           Erase files on board
-      -e EXECUTE, --execute EXECUTE
+      -e COMMAND, --execute-command COMMAND
                             Execute command on board and print results on stdout -f FILE, --execute-file FILE
                             Execute named file on board and print results on stdout
       -y, --upload-exec     Execute file right after uploading -i, --interactive     Open an interactive REPL to the board

 ## Examples